 With a direct debit agreement, you authorize the IRS to automatically take the monthly payment from your checking account.

 Play the Waiting Game

 When it comes to federal tax debt, a statute of limitations applies.
 Here’s why that’s important, it means the IRS can’t try to collect from you forever.
 The statute of limitations for federal tax debt is 10 years.
 You must be wondering: “Will all of this go away if I ignore it for 10 years?”
 Probably not.
 It’s unlikely the IRS will sit on the sidelines while you owe them money.
 Their collection efforts usually get more aggressive the longer you have a balance.
-You’re much better off contacting a tax debt relief company and facing this problem head-on.
+You’re much better off contacting the IRS directly or hiring a tax debt relief company and facing this problem head-on.

 What if You Really Don’t Have the Money?

 There’s something called currently not collectible (CNC) status or a temporary delay in collection.
 If you don’t have enough income to pay your taxes and reasonable living expenses, the IRS might grant this status and temporarily let you off the hook.
 You must prove that you’re struggling financially first.

 Even if you have CNC status, your tax debt will grow with penalties and interest charges.
 You’ll also get a tax bill in the mail every year.
 And if you’re expecting a refund on your income taxes while you have a balance, the IRS will likely keep that for themselves, at least until your balance is paid in full.
 In this case, if you remain CNC for 10 years, the statute of limitations is up, and the IRS can’t try to collect from you anymore.

 A Tax Lien Doesn’t Mean You Lose the Property